Search M

 STEM Club

-Year 4 have the opportunity to take part in STEM club this year.
-This is an after school club in which the children complete challenges and investigations and work towards a CREST science certificate.
-The first group begins in September and there will be a further group in January.
+Year 4 had the opportunity to take part in STEM club last year.
+This was an after school club in which the children completed challenges and investigations and worked towards a CREST science certificate.

 Linked to our Spring Geography unit, we have looked at landscape art and recreated some landscapes using pencils.